Seagate/cortx/doc/community-build/Single-Node-K8s-Cortx-Deployment.md

 # S3 setup:

-Now the Cortx cluster is deployment is complete, all pods are in running state and data pods are running, we can setup and use the S3 storage by following the steps below (all the commands are executed as `root`  user)-:
+Now the Cortx cluster is deployment is complete, all pods are in running state and data pods are running, we can setup and use the S3 storage by following the steps below (all the commands are run as `root`  user)-:

 ## Installation